xlab-uiuc/acto/README.md

-# Artifact Evaluation (AE) for Research Paper -- "Who Watches the Watchers?
-On the Reliability of Softwarizing Cloud Application Management" ([NSDI'26 Spring AE #14](https://nsdi26springae.usenix.hotcrp.com/paper/14))
+# Artifact Evaluation (AE) for Paper -- "An Empirical Study of Failures in Softwarized Cloud Application Management"

 ## 1. Artifact Goals